What are the best acoustic guitar strings for beginners?

 Whilst we love coated strings here at Strings Direct, their longer life means you’re presented with fewer opportunities to practice changing your strings.
 This isn’t absolutely essential, but just a thought as we believe that learning to change your strings is an important skill in becoming a well-rounded guitar player.

 We really hope you have found this blog post useful.
 We understand that all this information can be perplexing so if you still feel a little uncertain on what strings to buy, we’ve compiled a short list of suggested sets that will be a perfect choice for beginners.
-Choose any of these sets below and you’re sure to be on solid ground;
+Choose any of these sets below and you’re sure to be on solid ground:

-9 gauge sets (The thinnest gauge acoustic strings available)
+(The thinnest gauge acoustic guitar strings available)

-Silk and Steel sets (an interesting low tension alternative to bronze strings)
+(An interesting low tension alternative to bronze strings)

 Of course, if you would still like some further advice, please feel free to get in touch with us and we'd be more than happy to help out wherever we can.